RED QUEEN: Safeguarding Large Language Models against Concealed Multi-Turn Jailbreaking: Construction of Red Queen Attack

-Our action list is derived from the \textbf{Beavertails}~\citep{ji2024beavertails} dataset, which includes malicious questions spanning 14 categories that the model should avoid answering.
-We utilize GPT-4o\footnote{\url{https://openai.com/index/hello-gpt-4o/} } to extract harmful actions from each question.
-Initially, we employ random sampling strategies but encountered duplicate action candidates (e.g., \textit{kidnap a child} and \textit{kidnap a person} in the \textbf{child abuse} category).
-To achieve a comprehensive estimation of our attack's effectiveness, we used a sentence transformer~\citep{ni2022sentence} to generate sentence embeddings and perform K-means clustering to collect 100 representative samples for each category, yielding 1400 unique harmful actions in total.
-We manually validated all harmful actions to ensure high data quality~(Examples in \Cref{app:data_sample}).
-By inserting harmful actions into the implemented scenarios, we constructed a dataset containing 56k multi-turn attack data points.
+We combine the implemented scenarios with harmful actions to generate multi-turn concealment data points.
+Similar to previous works~\citep{yu2024cosafe,huang2024antidote}, we sampled actions from the \textbf{Beavertails}~\citep{ji2024beavertails} dataset, which includes malicious questions spanning 14 categories that the model should avoid answering.
+To achieve a comprehensive action list, we used a sentence transformer~\citep{ni2022sentence} to generate sentence embeddings for each question and perform K-means clustering to collect 100 representative questions from each category.
+We then utilized GPT-4o~\citep{GPT4o} to extract harmful actions from each question, yielding 1400 unique harmful actions in total.
+We manually validated all harmful actions to ensure high data quality.
+By inserting harmful actions into the implemented scenarios, we constructed a dataset containing 56k multi-turn concealment data points.
+Detailed data statistics and examples of actions are provided in \Cref{app:data_sample}.